mannidung/tunestarter/README.md

 ### How does it work?
 The steps are simple, but currently requires some programming knowledge from the user (this will change in the future, remember that this is the pre-alpha).

 You need to define your sets in a YAML file.
-There is an example included in the repository called example.yaml.
+There are examples included in the directory named examples.

 In this file, you simply list the sets one by one, writing the index and version of the tune you want to add to the set.